rational-agents/lol_api/README.md

 Shows
 ---
-Gets a list of shows based on venue i.e. club.
+Gets a list of shows based on venue i.e. club and / or comedian.

 * **URL**

-    /shows/?venue=club
+    /shows/?venue=club&comedian=comedian

 * **Method**